 Failure to notify the orchestra manager of intent to be absent from rehearsals because of illness or emergency will result in the loss of one letter grade per rehearsal unless proof of a genuine emergency situation is available.
-Failure to get the music to the rehearsal will also result in the loss of one letter grade per absence.

 Absences from rehearsals that are not excused will result in the loss of two letter grades per absence.